 \subsection{Simulation 3}

-In the following, we compare the computation time needed to evaluate the inertial and centrifugal generalized forces, i.e., $\Mm(\qv)\ddqv$ and $\cv(\qv, \dqv)$, between our approach and the EL approach.
+In this last simulation, we compare the computation time needed to evaluate the inertial and centrifugal generalized forces, i.e., $\Mm(\qv)\ddqv$ and $\cv(\qv, \dqv)$, between our approach and the EL approach.
 The goal of this simulation is to demonstrate the scalability of a recursive formulation of the dynamics compared to an energetic one.
-We use models of planar piecewise constant continuum soft robots because, within a small number of bodies, the EL equations can still be computed symbolically.
-Also the integrals appearing in our algorithms can be computed exactly in this case.
+We use models of planar Piecewise Constant Curvature (PCC) continuum soft robots because, within a small number of bodies, the EL equations can still be computed symbolically. \review{As shown through the toy example,} also the terms appearing in our algorithm can be computed exactly for such class of robots.
 This implies that the computation of the dynamics with the ID algorithm remains exact independent of the number of bodies.
 Note that we do not compare our method with specific implementations for discrete Cosserat rods~\citep{mathew2022sorosim, caasenbrood2024sorotoki} for two main reasons.
 First, the EL approach is the only method available for computing the ID for the class of soft robots considered in this paper.
 Second, a fair comparison would require using the same programming language and implementation by the same person, as performance can vary significantly due to these factors.
 In addition, we do not claim that our algorithms are more efficient than specific implementations for soft robot subclasses.
-On the other hand, as shown in the previous simulations, our approach solves the ID problem not only for discrete Cosserat rods but also for more generic soft robot models.
+On the other hand, as shown in the previous simulations, we can solve the ID problem not only for discrete Cosserat rods but also for more generic soft robot models.

 By using Algorithm~\ref{alg:Kane inverse recursive general}, the inertial and centrifugal forces are computed with the following arguments

 and

 In contrast, the evaluation of the above terms using the EL formulation involves computing the Lagrangian symbolically with the moving frame algorithm.
 The inertial and centrifugal forces are then obtained through symbolic differentiation.
 These expressions are simplified and exported as MATLAB functions for numerical evaluation.